-This Plan is issued and delivered in the state of Washington and is governed by Washington State laws.
-This Plan Overview Page tells you important information about the Delta Dental Individual - Washington Kids Plan, which provides dental benefits to your children, and is subject to the terms set forth in the policy.
+This Plan Overview page is issued and delivered in the state of Washington and is governed by Washington State laws.
+It tells you important information about this Plan, which provides dental benefits to your children, and is subject to the terms set forth in the policy.